fredlcore/BSB-LAN/README.md

 Before getting started, please read through the manual [here](https://docs.bsb-lan.de).

 BSB-LAN is a software/hardware solution for accessing the “Boiler-System-Bus” (BSB), the “Local-Process-Bus (LPB)” and the “Punkt-zu-Punkt-Schnittstelle” (PPS).
 The adapter is available for various *ESP32*-based microcontrollers (ESP32 NodeMCU, Olimex EVB, Olimex POE-ISO) as well as for an *Arduino Due* with Ethernet shield.
 It allows accessing the heating systems from Atlantic, Brötje, Elco and many other manufacturers via LAN/WLAN, provided that they use one of the Siemens controllers listed below.
 BSB-LAN makes it possible to control or regulate the heating and log any given values.
-This project supports almost all parameters available on the heating systems and can be a more comprehensive and cost-effective alternative to the OZW 672, OCI 700 or Remocon Net B.
+This project supports almost all parameters available on the heating systems and can be used for in a comprehensive home automation environment.

 ---